Note: This section is intended as an objective overview of reasons against dropping the atomic bomb. For the other side of the issue, go here.

 In July, when President Truman traveled to Germany to meet his Allied leaders for the first time, pinning down Stalin on the exact date was at the top of his agenda.
 When Truman and Stalin met on the 17th, the Soviet leader confirmed they would declare war on Japan on August 15.
 Later that night, Truman wrote in the diary, “Most of the big points are settled.
 He’ll be in the Jap War on August 15th.
 Fini Japs when that comes about” (meaning, they’ll be finished).
 Some bomb supporters point out that according to post-war interviews of Japanese leaders, none of the high-ranking officials were of a mind that a Soviet attack alone would have convinced them to surrender.
 However, this is irrelevant if Truman believed it would, and if intelligence information at the time suggested it would.

-To summarize, by July 17 the American military, the President, and at least some Japanese all were of a mind that a Soviet intervention in the war would prove decisive.
+To summarize, by July 17 the American military, the President, and at least some Japanese all were of a mind that Soviet intervention in the war would prove decisive.
 And, a date for this intervention had been set.
 Bomb opponents thus question why the United States used atomic bombs on August 6 and 9, when they knew the Russians were coming a week later, and when Operation Torch wasn’t scheduled for months.
 Why not wait?
 Opponents believe they know the answer to that question, discussed below as argument #5.

 Alternative 3: Let the Japanese Keep Their Emperor

 The third and perhaps most important alternative to both the bomb and the land invasion was to modify the demand for unconditional surrender and allow the Japanese to keep their emperor.
 Of course, he would have to be demoted to a powerless figurehead (much like the Royal Family in Great Britain), but it was possible that this one condition alone might have been enough to satisfy the American War Department’s conclusion that it was necessary to convince the Japanese that they would not be “annihilated” if they surrendered.
 The American government clearly understood that if they harmed the emperor, whom the Japanese revered as a god, the Japanese would resist forever.
 And the key to this argument lies in the fact that the American government already planned on letting the emperor stay.
-All they had to do was find a way to hint their intentions loud enough for the Japanese to hear.
+All they had to do was find a way to hint at their intentions loud enough for the Japanese to hear.
 On June 13, in a memorandum to President Truman from Acting Secretary of State Joseph Grew (former American ambassador to Japan), Grew wrote:

-Every evidence, without exception, that we are able to obtain of the views of the Japanese with regard to the institution of the throne, indicates that the non-molestation of the person of the present emperor and the preservation of the institution of the throne comprise irreducible Japanese terms…They are prepared for prolonged resistance if it be the intention of the United Nations to try the present emperor as a war criminal or to abolish the imperial institution…Failure on our part to clarify our intentions in this regard..will insure prolongation of the war and cost a large number of human lives.
+Every evidence, without exception, that we are able to obtain of the views of the Japanese with regard to the institution of the throne, indicates that the non-molestation of the person of the present emperor and the preservation of the institution of the throne comprises irreducible Japanese terms…They are prepared for prolonged resistance if it be the intention of the United Nations to try the present emperor as a war criminal or to abolish the imperial institution…Failure on our part to clarify our intentions in this regard..will ensure prolongation of the war and cost a large number of human lives.

 Secretary of War Stimson also argued that American intentions regarding the emperor should be made clearer.
 General Marshall referred to this as “giving definition to unconditional surrender” (ultimately resulting in the Potsdam Declaration).
 On the Interim Committee, he was joined in this point by Undersecretary of the Navy Ralph A. Bard.
 In a June 27 memo to Stimson, Bard wrote: